MoklaEducation/ems_fall_2025_cpp101/README.md

 - Once you see this screen , you are done.
 ![alt text](images/setup/HelloWorldSuccess.png)

-## Done
+## Lets Learn
-You are now ready to learn.
+You are now ready to learn, join the class with